2015 was a really exciting time with lots of positive things happening.

 Chinese Zodiac 2015

-According to the Chinese zodiac tradition, 2015 was officially recognized as The Year of the Goat, an occurrence that takes place once every twelve years.
+According to the Chinese zodiac calendar, 2015 was the Year of the Goat, which occurs every twelve years.

-But did you know that the Chinese zodiac cycle also incorporates the five elements – Wood, Fire, Earth, Gold (Metal), and Water?
-So this makes 2015 the Year of the Wood Goat, a cycle which happens once every sixty years.
+However, it’s fascinating to note that each zodiac animal is also connected to one of the five elements – Wood, Fire, Earth, Metal, and Water.
+So 2015 was actually the Year of the Wood Goat, which only occurs every sixty years!

-Because the Chinese zodiac follows a lunar calendar, the Year of the Wood Goat commenced on February 19th, and lasted until February 7, 2016.
+Due to the unique nature of the Chinese calendar, the Year of the Wood Goat began on February 19th, aligning with their lunar cycle, and continued until February 7, 2016.

 Those born in the Year of the Goat are gentle, kind-hearted, and creative.
 They have a strong appreciation for beauty, possess an artistic flair, and are often known for their nurturing and compassionate nature.